dominhkha/AdvProg_AY2223-1/README.md

 # Welcome to the Advanced Programing course (INT2215).
+ABCD
 ## Course objective
 This module helps students build a programming mindset, how to build a program from an initial idea to a complete program, as well as introduce some advanced programming techniques.
 Students can build a complete program that interacts with the user to perform a specific task through programming techniques in high-level programming languages, e.g., C++.